nioinnovation/react-nuik/docs/components/checkbox.md

 The Checkbox gives the ability to select an item with three possible states: true, false, and 'mixed' (indeterminate, unknown).

 The checked attribute is required.
-A checked attribute with a value of `true` will be checked, a value of `false` will be unchecked, and a value of `mixed` will be indeterminate.
-Any value other than `true` or `false` will default to `mixed`.
+A checked attribute with a value of `true` will be checked, a value of `false` will be unchecked, and a value of `'mixed'` will be indeterminate.
+Any value other than `true` or `false` will default to `'mixed'`.

 The click handler is defined outside the component, in the component's container, as shown in the example below.
 This allows you to define the criteria for the three possible styles/states.
 In the example, the click handler converts the state to a boolean and toggles between `true` and `false`.